Original Paper

 We conducted a morphological analysis of the tweets and newspaper articles that appeared during the first 13 weeks (3 months) following the publication of STAP cells paper on January 30.
 The frequency of appearance of nouns in these tweets and newspaper articles during the same period was also investigated.
 A total of 100 nouns that appeared most frequently were extracted and classified whether positive or negative toward STAP cells.
 The positive terms selected were “major discovery” and “ground-breaking,” whereas the negative terms were “unnatural,” “fabrication,” and “falsification.”

-Figures 3 and 4 show the frequency of use of positive and negative terms in tweets and newspaper articles during the first 3 months (13 weeks), including 1 week before paper publication (14 weeks in total), following the publication of the STAP cells study.
+and show the frequency of use of positive and negative terms in tweets and newspaper articles during the first 3 months (13 weeks), including 1 week before paper publication (14 weeks in total), following the publication of the STAP cells study.
 In Twitter, the frequency of positive terms was the highest (n=432) in the period from January 29 to February 4, whereas the frequency of negative terms was the highest (n=835) in the period from February 12 to 18.
 The frequency of negative terms was 1.93 times higher than that of positive terms.
 In newspaper articles, the frequency of positive terms was the highest (n=31) from January 29 to February 4 and March 12 to 18, whereas the frequency of negative terms was at the maximum (n=296) from April 9 to 15.
 The frequency of negative terms increased 6 weeks after the STAP paper publication.
 The highest frequency of negative terms in newspaper articles appeared 8 weeks later compared with that for tweets.

 Account Attributes and Tweet Content